abassel/abassel/docs/entry_zsh_prompt_in_catalina.md

 ## Steps for Mac:

-All the steps bellow except for the LAST TWO, can be executed with a simple script bellow:
+All the steps below except for the LAST TWO, can be executed with a simple script below:

 ```bash
 wget https://gist.github.com/abassel/7b4e6e09916c46d24efb/raw/up_iconic.sh